amirradjou/2d-snake-java-/README.md

 # 2d-snake-java-
-a 2d snake game with JAVA
+A 2d snake game with JAVA.
-There is a few bugs in showing scores you can change the snake's head by replacing your picture with the pictures exist here.
+Try changing the head of snake.
+It would be Fun!